pazitschrecker/RisingTemp_hw1/README.md

 `pip install requests`

+# APIs
+This project uses two web APIs.
+The API keys are included in the source code in this repo.
+If you would like to generate your own API keys you may do so by signing up for a free accounts at the following two sites.
+Open Weather Map: https://openweathermap.org/api Once you have made a free account, replace the key after id=... with your key in the API call in line 31 of rpi_hw1.py

+Visual Crossing: https://www.visualcrossing.com/weather-api Once you have made a free account, replace the key after key=... with your key in the API call in line 40 of rpi_hw1.py

 # Running on boot
 Both the processing script and a python script that controls the LED module run on boot.
 To run the python script on boot, first type into the command line: